 In most bars, rye is a bottle near that back of or not so subtlety placed out of sight but recently rye whiskey has gained some popularity.
 Most of this popularity is due to the resurgence of good old fashioned cocktails, many of them containing rye.
 Most bars stock Old Overholt and Jim Beam Rye (which is pretty darn good for the price I might add) but of late because of the above stated resurgence of the art of cocktail making, other rye's are coming to the forefront.

 One of the oldest if not the oldest rye in America is Sazarac.
-This rye which is made from the same family of distillers that produces Buffalo Trace Bourbon (yum) is a great example of what a rye should taste like
+This rye which is made from the same family of distillers that produces Buffalo Trace Bourbon (yum) is a great example of what a rye should taste like.
+For info on about this rye and what is tastes like follow the following link.

 http://www.greatbourbon.com/sazeracrye.aspx